IvMisticos/AboutMe/Terms and Conditions.md

 ## 3. Private Products*

-3.1 After receiving and confirming the workability of the order, customer loses the ability to request any free changes in the product.
+3.1 After receiving and confirming the workability of the order, customer loses the ability to request any free changes in the product and any right on free updates.
+(Exclusion: Developer's personal desire)

 3.2 Before requesting a product development customer must provide a technical task.